 This is according to the American Dental Association.
 There may be an exception out there somewhere, but generally, night guard use is not a health risk at all & most guards do not contain BPA.

 Are Sentinel Mouth Guards & Night Guards Phthalate Free?

 Dialkyl ortho-phthalate (o-DAPS) is used in the manufacture of some hard acrylic night guards to give them the thermoplastic nature.
-While people are exposed to phthalates from an array of products & sources such as dietary sources, teething rings & toys, indoor air pollution and, to a lesser extent, dermal contact, human health effects from phthalates at low environmental doses are currently unknown.
+While people are exposed to phthalates from an array of products and sources –such as dietary sources, teething rings & toys, indoor air pollution, and to a lesser extent, dermal contact– human health effects from phthalates at low environmental doses are currently unknown.

 Sentinel Dental Night Guards do not contain phthalates

 “Are Sentinel Mouth Guards & Night Guards Silicon Free?”